migangqui/cloud-storage-spring-api/README.md

-# Spring AWS S3 API (Java/Kotlin)
+# cloud-storage-spring-api (Java/Kotlin)

-Here we are a Java and a Kotlin API to manage files of AmazonS3 in Spring framework.
+Here we are a Java and a Kotlin API to manage files of AWS S3, Google Cloud Storage and Azure Blob Storage in Spring framework.
 In order to use it, are necesaries the following steps:

 ### Add dependency to pom.xml: